Sea Cabins on the Ocean condo guide in Isle of Palms

 Sea Cabins on the Ocean is a 143-unit oceanfront condo complex at 1300 Ocean Boulevard on Isle of Palms.
-Built in 1980, it offers the lowest-priced direct oceanfront entry on the island — all-1BR units from ~$570K to $700K with a mature short-term rental market, a private fishing pier, and non-warrantable financing that keeps conventional buyers out.
+Built in 1980, it offers the most affordable direct oceanfront entry on the island — all 1BR units from the high $500Ks to ~$700K with a mature vacation rental market, a private fishing pier, and non-warrantable financing that keeps conventional buyers out.

 Quick Facts

-- Location: Front beach, Isle of Palms (non-resort section, outside Wild Dunes)
+• Location: Front beach, Isle of Palms (outside Wild Dunes)

-- Pool: Oceanfront resort-style pool plus kiddie pool (resurfaced 2023)
+• Pool: Oceanfront pool plus kiddie pool (resurfaced 2023)

 Sea Cabin Corporation, a South Carolina developer based in Columbia, built Sea Cabins on the Ocean in 1980 on a ~5.95-acre oceanfront tract.
-The project went up in three phases over the course of that year, creating the three-building layout that exists today.
-All 143 units were designed as identical 1BR/1BA vacation condos with built-in bunk beds in the hallway, a combined living/dining/kitchen area, and a private balcony facing the ocean.
+The land was acquired from Associated Motels/Hotels, Inc. The project went up in three phases over the course of that year, creating the three-building layout that exists today.
+Every unit was designed as an identical 1BR/1BA vacation condo with built-in bunk beds in the hallway, a combined living/dining/kitchen area, and a private balcony facing the Atlantic.

-The original fishing pier extended roughly 1,000 feet into the Atlantic — the longest private pier on Isle of Palms.
+The original fishing pier extended roughly 1,000 feet into the ocean — the longest private pier on Isle of Palms.

 What Hugo took and what survived

-Hurricane Hugo made Category 4 landfall on Isle of Palms on the night of September 21-22, 1989, with storm surge exceeding 12 feet along the front beach corridor.
+Hurricane Hugo made Category 4 landfall on Isle of Palms on the night of September 21–22, 1989.
+Storm surge reached roughly 15.5 feet above mean sea level along the front beach.
+Nearly every structure on the island suffered damage, and more than 200 were destroyed.
 The stretch of Ocean Boulevard from Sea Cabins to The Windjammer was devastated.

 Hugo destroyed the pier's catwalk and most of its pilings.
 The pier was rebuilt shorter after the storm and currently measures ~575 feet — roughly half its original length.
-It remains the only private fishing pier on Isle of Palms, shared between Sea Cabins and the neighboring Oceanside Villas complex.
+It remains the only private fishing pier on Isle of Palms, shared between Sea Cabins and Oceanside Villas next door.

 Where the capital money has gone